Capillary/ecom-api-document/source/includes/_store.md

 ```

-Retrieves all order fulfillment cities of a merchant in a specific state
+Retrieves all the  supported cities of a specific state

 ### Resource Information
 |  |  |